codingwithsasquatch/inventoryCS/inventory/readme.md

 # Inventory - C<span>#</span>

-This is a simple Inventory REST API that responds with the invetory status of the a particular item.
+This is a simple Inventory REST API that responds with the inventory status of the a particular item.
 The details are stored in an Azure Storage Table called "inventory" in th following format

 | PartitionKey | "products" |
 | ------- | -------- | ------ |